projf/display_controller/README.md

 ## TMDS Encoder Model
 The display controller includes a simple [Python model](model/tmds.py) to help with TMDS encoder development.

-There are two steps to TMDS encoding: applying XOR or XNOR to the bits to minimise transitions and keeping the overall number of 1s and 0s similar to ensure DC balance.
+There are two steps to TMDS encoding: applying XOR or XNOR to the bits to minimize transitions and keeping the overall number of 1s and 0s similar to ensure DC balance.
 The first step depends only on the current input value, so it is easy to test.
 However, balancing depends on the previous values, which makes testing harder; this is where the model is particularly useful.

-By default, the Python model encodes all 256 possible 8-bit values in order, but it's easy to change the script to handle other combinations. `A0, A1, B0, or B1` show which of the four balancing options was taken: you can see what they do in the Python or Verilog code.
+By default, the Python model encodes all 256 possible 8-bit values in order, but it's easy to change the script to handle other combinations. `A0, A1, B0, or B1` show which of the four balancing options was taken: you can see what they do in the [Python source](model/tmds.py) or [Verilog design](/hdl/tmds_encoder_dvi.v).

 Sample Python output: